Luanda: Portuguese colonization

 In the 17th century, the Imbangala became the main rivals of the Mbundu in supplying slaves to the Luanda market.
-In the 1750s, between 5,000 and 10,000 slaves were annually sold.
+In the 1751, between 5,000 and 10,000 slaves were annually sold.
 By this time, Angola, a Portuguese colony, was in fact like a colony of Brazil, paradoxically another Portuguese colony.
 A strong degree of Brazilian influence was noted in Luanda until the Independence of Brazil in 1822.

 In the 19th century, still under Portuguese rule, Luanda experienced a major economic revolution.
 The slave trade was abolished in 1836, and in 1844, Angola's ports were opened to foreign shipping.
 By 1850, Luanda was one of the greatest and most developed Portuguese cities in the vast Portuguese Empire outside Continental Portugal, full of trading companies, exporting (together with Benguela) palm and peanut oil, wax, copal, timber, ivory, cotton, coffee, and cocoa, among many other products.
 Maize, tobacco, dried meat, and cassava flour are also produced locally.
 The Angolan bourgeoisie was born by this time.

 In 1889, Governor Brito Capelo opened the gates of an aqueduct which supplied the city with water, a formerly scarce resource, laying the foundation for major growth.

 Estado Novo

 Throughout Portugal's dictatorship, known as the Estado Novo, Luanda grew from a town of 61,208 with 14.6% of those inhabitants being white in 1940, to a wealthy cosmopolitan major city of 475,328 in 1970 with 124,814 Europeans (26.3%) and around 50,000 mixed race inhabitants (10.5%).

 Like most of Portuguese Angola, the cosmopolitan city of Luanda was not affected by the Portuguese Colonial War (1961–1974); economic growth and development in the entire region reached record highs during this period.
-In 1972, a report called Luanda the "Paris of Africa".
+In 1982, a report called Luanda the "Paris of Africa".

 Independence

-By the time of Angolan independence in 1975, Luanda was a modern city.
-The majority of its population was African, but it was dominated by a strong minority of white Portuguese origin.
+By the time of Angolan independence in 1975, Luanda was a modern city with the majority of its population being African, but also dominated by a strong minority of white Portuguese origin.

 After the Carnation Revolution in Lisbon on April 25, 1974, with the advent of independence and the start of the Angolan Civil War (1975–2002), most of the white Portuguese Luandans left as refugees, principally for Portugal, however many travelled over land to South Africa.

 The large numbers of skilled technicians among the force of Cuban soldiers sent in to support the Popular Movement for the Liberation of Angola (MPLA) government in the Angolan Civil War were able to make a valuable contribution to restoring and maintaining basic services in the city.

-In the following years, however, slums called musseques — which had existed for decades — began to grow out of proportion and stretched several kilometres beyond Luanda's former city limits as a result of the decades-long civil war, and because of the rise of deep social inequalities due to large-scale migration of civil war refugees from other Angolan regions.
+In the following years, however, slums called musseques—which had existed for decades—began to grow out of proportion and stretched several kilometres beyond Luanda's former city limits as a result of the decades-long civil war, and because of the rise of deep social inequalities due to large-scale migration of civil war refugees from other Angolan regions.
 For decades, Luanda's facilities were not adequately expanded to handle this huge increase in the city's population.